 The future of reality

-Nintendo excited and surprised everyone with their recent launch of Nintendo Labo—“a new line of interactive build-and-play experiences”.
+Nintendo excited and surprised everyone with the recent launch of their new Nintendo Labo series – “a new line of interactive build-and-play experiences”.

-Labo brings together an unexpected combination: cardboard creations you build yourself and Nintendo’s latest video game console, the Switch.
-The Switch itself has already innovated in the console space.
+Labo brings together an unexpected combination: build-it-yourself cardboard creations and Nintendo’s latest video game console, the Switch, a console already making wave in gaming community.

-Unlike all consoles before it, the Switch can be used at home with a television or can be used as a portable device.
-The Switch also features two removable controllers with very precise motion feedback, so games like 1-2-Switch can be played based on feeling what’s happening rather than just looking at a screen.
+Unlike the consoles which have come before it, the Switch can be used at home with a television or can be used as a portable device.
+It also features two removable controllers with very precise motion feedback, so games like 1-2-Switch can be played based on feeling what’s happening rather than just looking at a screen.

-So far, our general experience of digital technology is through flat, two-dimensional screens.
-The internet, social media, phones, computers, TV, games— all have things we look at but can’t really touch or feel.
-So, none of these technologies are really that immersive.
+So far, most of our experience with digital technology is through flat, two-dimensional screens.
+The internet, social media, phones, computers, TV, games – all have things we look at but can’t really touch or feel.
+None of these technologies are really that immersive.

 Even standard virtual reality (VR) is really just putting a screen super close to your eyes.
-Yes, it’s much more immersive, but you still can’t really touch virtual objects.
+While it’s much more immersive, you still can’t really touch the virtual objects you’re seeing.